ReivaxD/MachineLearningProject/DiamondsExemple/README.md

 - `z`: height in mm.
 - `table`: width of top of the diamond relative to its widest point.
 - `depth` = (2z) / (x+y).

+# The goal of this exemple is to show how i interpret dataset to get the best model.